abesford/seizzmic-site-0c00b/src/pages/index.md

           that [adapt to the digital era](/blog/what-we-mean-by-internet-era/).

           Building a new digital business from scratch is easier than ever.
+And people outside of traditional institutions frequently stand up viable alternatives to the status quo.

-But any organisation that's been around for a while, doing anything complicated, will have built up an array of technologies and processes which can hold you back.
+          But if your organisation has been around for a while, you'll have built up an array of technologies and processes which can hold you back.
 We help you unravel this and become more digital [on the inside as well as the outside](/blog/digital-inside-and-outside).
         actions:
           - label: What we do
             url: /what-we-do